tytydraco/yessleep/out/I_attend_a_private_university_There_are_terrible_consequences_if_you_fail.md

-The morning of the exam I found myself in the small bathroom of my dorm, painting the porcelain with last night’s half-digested dinner.
+The morning of the exam I found myself in the small bathroom of my dorm painting the porcelain with last night’s half-digested dinner.
 Sleep had progressively deteriorated throughout the week.

 Not just me though.
 The last few nights I’d stumble over the bodies of snoozing students.
 Couldn't make it home from the library, so they curled up right there on the corner of the street.
 I’d never seen that before.